Prennoy99/NNCD/README.md

 * **Time-Series Prediction:** Forecasts the settling time and vibration damping of the sprung and unsprung masses over a defined time horizon.

 ## 🛠️ Getting Started
-*(Provide 2-3 simple steps here on how someone can run your `project-1.ipynb` notebook and view the results.
-For example:)*
 1. Clone the repository.
 2. Ensure you have the required dependencies installed (`pip install -r requirements.txt`).
 3. Open `project-1.ipynb` to view the model training and road profile predictions.